Are you wondering why there are so many numbers? Read this complete article to find the answer.

-The name rational coming from fractions as they are in fact ratios of numbers.
-But then certain philosophers and scholars found patterns in the world we live in and postulated new theorems which further improved our knowledge of the system.
-Like how the Pythagorean theorem helped to find the place of √2 on a number scale.
-As the law proved there is no exact point to be marked, irrational numbers were the name given to them.
+The name ‘rational’ comes from fractions, as they are, in fact, ratios of numbers.
+But then, certain philosophers and scholars found patterns in the world we live in and postulated new theorems which further improved our knowledge of the system, like how the Pythagorean theorem helped to find the place of √2 on a number scale.
+As the law proved, there is no exact point to be marked, irrational numbers were the name given to them.

 Then came a matter of representation on a 2-D plane.
 For this, topics like algebra and geometry were joined to create a 2-dimensional system, the Cartesian coordinate system.
 This system is used to map numbers according to algebraic expressions.
 But as equations started to get complex, so did the coordinate system.

-Then again while solving algebraic expressions, another complication occurred.
+Then again, while solving algebraic expressions, another complication occurred.
 This was to find the root of a negative number.
 Since it’s not a domain that was known then, a third axis was added to compensate for the imaginary plain.
-Euler even assigned the number √1 with a symbol “i”.
-This brought forward a set of numbers which are called as the imaginary numbers.
+Euler even assigned the number √1 with the symbol “i”.
+This brought forward a set of numbers which are called imaginary numbers.
 But visualizing the concept of a third axis is difficult on paper but easier to understand in a 3-D representation, say through animations.

 Thus, numbers are a superset of many subsets.
-The subsets being, natural numbers, whole numbers, integers, rational numbers, real number and complex numbers.
+The subsets are natural numbers, whole numbers, integers, rational numbers, real numbers and complex numbers.

 Still confused about the number system, check out this video with the proper images and animation to help you understand the number system better.